vip-workshop/vip-workshop.github.io/index.md

 Scholars at varying stages of their careers (from advanced PhD candidates to tenured scholars) can serve as discussants, as long as they are willing to read research-in-progress and provide about 10 minutes of feedback.
 We will do our best to match you with a paper that fits your area of expertise.

-# Format

-Our group holds a one-hour-long workshop-style forum on the second Thursday of each month at 8am PST/11am EST/4pm GMT.

-Sessions will be dedicated to providing feedback on two featured papers; accordingly, authors will only provide a short 5-minute presentation to provide an overview of the paper.
-Each paper will then receive 25 minutes of dedicated feedback from both a chosen discussant and other participants.
-Manuscripts will be circulated at least one week in advance, and all participants are expected to read them.

 # Past Semesters